 Florida uses a system of graduated licenses to guide teens from being learners to becoming fully licensed drivers.

+Requirements to get a driving permit.
 Beginning at 15 years old, with parent approval, a teen can take a written and vision test to obtain an instruction permit.
 The teen must also complete the state's traffic law and substance abuse course.

-The instruction permit allows the licensee to drive in Florida as long as a licensed adult who is at least 21 years old is in the front seat at all times.
+Hours of operation for permit holders.
 For the first three months, the youth can drive only during daylight hours.
 After the three months are complete, the teen can drive (with supervision) until 10 p.m.

+Prerequisites for a restricted license.
 At 16 years old, a driver can apply for a restricted driver's license if he or she has:

+School attendance requirement for restricted license holders.
 The restricted license also requires the holder to be enrolled in school (or a similar institution) with satisfactory attendance.

+When the restrictions go away.
 These restrictions will stay in place until the driver turns 18 years old.

 Before any driver can operate a vehicle in Florida, the vehicle must be properly insured.
 In Florida, the mandatory insurance requirements are: